saubury/wildlife-watch/README.md

 ## Create a visulization
 Go to http://localhost:5601/app/lens to create a visulization and dashboard

+Or - go to http://localhost:5601/app/management/kibana/objects and select _Import saved objects_ and upload `06_kibana_export.ndjson`

 ![A Kibana display line graph](docs/kibana.jpg)

 # Setup Telegram